lucylgao/penguins-toy-analysis/README.md

 ## Description of Repository Contents

-To run the analysis end-to-end, run src/01_process_data.R, then TO_FILL_IN ...
+To run the analysis end-to-end, run src/01_process_data.R followed by src/02_make_plots.R.

 The code throughout assumes that the user is using the here package.
 If you're unfamiliar with that package, then just make sure to make an RStudio Project out of the code in this repository and always open that project before running this code.